1976 San Diego Chargers season: Week 11: at Buffalo Bills

 Fouts was intercepted on the first two Charger drives of the second half.
-After the first of these, Johnson stopped OJ Simpson a yard short on 4th and 2; after the second, Buffalo pulled the score back to 27–13 with a field goal.
+After the first of these, Johnson stopped O. J. Simpson a yard short on 4th and 2; after the second, Buffalo pulled the score back to 27–13 with a field goal.
 Late in the 3rd quarter, McDonald drew a 48-yard defensive pass interference penalty, moving the ball to the Bills' 13.
 Young scored from there two plays later, giving San Diego a 21-point lead they easily maintained throughout a scoreless final quarter.

 Joiner had 6 catches for 97 yards and 2 touchdowns, while Young rushed 11 times for 82 yards and a touchdown and caught 4 passes for 20 more yards.
 Opposition quarterback Gary Marangi completed 8 of 30 passes for 83 yards, with no touchdowns and 3 interceptions, for a passer rating of 0.0.
 As of 2022, this is the most passes attempted by an NFL player while producing a 0.0 rating.